bahmutov/cypress-workshop-basics/05-xhr/PITCHME.md

 You can spy on every network request and keep track of its timestamp.
 Waiting for network idle means waiting for the network request to be older than N milliseconds before continuing the test.

-**Todo:** implement the test "waits for the network to be idle for 2 seconds"
+**Todo:** implement the test "waits for the network to be idle for 2 seconds".
+Bonus for logging the timings.

 ---
 ## 🏁 Spy and stub the network from your tests